learn-javascript-courses/es6-curry/README.md

 ```js
 compose(...fns: [...Functions]) => Function
 ```

+> Question: How does currying help with function composition?

 Given any number of functions, `fns`, e.g., `f`, `g`, `h`, etc..., return a new function representing the composition of all given functions from right to left.
 In other words, `compose(f, g, h)` represents the composition `f ∘ g ∘ h`.